guifel/nocust-client-doc/reference-api.md

 ### lqdManager.syncWallet

-Synchronize the wallet of the given public key for the given token.
+ Force synchronize the wallet of the given public key for the given token.
 The result will be cached making later calls of this wallet faster.
+This function can be useful to pre-cache required internal data (for example on starup of your app) to make later function calls faster.

 | Parameter       | Type   |                          Description |
 | :-------------- | :----- | -----------------------------------: |